Vintage guitar: History

-Examples of well-known vintage electric guitars are 1950s and 1960s era Fender Stratocaster and Telecaster and Gibson Les Paul.
 Older electric guitars in general have become desirable, including "budget brands" such as Harmony, Danelectro, and Kay.

-Examples of well-known vintage acoustic guitars are Martin and Gibson models previous to the 1970s, and 1930s-era Recording Kings, among others.
+Examples of well-known vintage acoustic guitars are Martin and Gibson models previous to the 1960s, and 1930s-era Recording Kings, among others.

 Values of vintage guitars have risen considerably in the past thirty years, and are considered by some as a stable long-term investment.